 GW is located in the heart of Washington, D.C., one of the world’s most diverse and powerful cities.
 Our location in the nation’s capital provides students with unparalleled access to research and career opportunities.
 From the Smithsonian Museums to the National Institutes of Health, our many partners welcome GW students as collaborators and colleagues.
 Our centrally located campus is also easy to get to from work, whether driving or using public transportation.

-In addition to our D.C. campus on Foggy Bottom, we also offer graduate programs online and off-campus throughout the greater D.C. region in Virginia, opening our programs to students who are unable to come to downtown D.C and need additional flexibility.
+In addition to our D.C. campus on Foggy Bottom and our Virginia Science and Technology Campus in Ashburn, VA, we also offer graduate programs online and off-campus throughout the greater D.C. and northern Virginia region, opening our programs to students who are unable to come to downtown D.C and need additional flexibility.

 Research is an important part of life at GW and as a graduate student.
 As a leading research institution with more than 100 centers and institutes, GW has many opportunities for graduate students to participate in life changing projects with our reputable faculty.
 We continue to make substantial investments in our research facilities, most recently embodied by the opening of the Science & Engineering Hall, a state-of-the-art hub for research and learning.